 A site that you can combine a day visit with Tha Pom Klong Song Nam.
 While you will also have charming natural corners with green water, small waterfalls and forests, this national park is better known for its caves.

-In particular that of Phi Hua To Cave (which means the cave with the ghost head…).
-Caves in the park like this one are known to house prehistoric rock art.
-However, there is no evidence that people actually inhabited the caves.
+In particular, Phi Hua To Cave (which means "Ghost Head Cave").
+Caves in the park like this one are known for containing prehistoric rock art .
+However, there is no evidence to suggest that people actually lived in the caves.
 The assumption is rather that they used the caves for religious ceremonies.

 The drawings depicting people and animals in a very geometric and unique design.
 In the Phi Hua To complex, there are no less than 238 paintings that are generally well preserved despite their 3 years of age.